 - 2 teaspoons black pepper divided, plus more for serving

-- 1 yellow onion chopped
+- 1 small onion diced

-- 1 bunch broccoli chopped
+- 1 bunch broccoli chopped (about 5 cups)

 - ½ teaspoon rosemary crumbled